tache/swiftkick/README.md

 # SwiftKick
 Some classes and functions for the Swift programming language.
-This project just started, so the logger is the only thing right now.
+This project just started, so ideas/needs are welcome and keep checking back for updates.

 ## Simple to Use with CocoaPods
 Add the cocoapod for swiftkick with: